Uvacoder/port-scriptedpixels/content/blog/handling-user-inputs-with-vue.md

   }
 ...
 ```

-A demo of what we've created is below.
-I've added a directive to the input to call the `addNewItemToList` method when a user presses the enter key:
+I've also added a directive to the input to call the `addNewItemToList` method.
+This listens out for a keydown event with a modifier called `.enter` so it only fires when a user presses the enter key:

 ```html
 <input